-Additionally, the bill exempts school districts from the requirement to create a new policy if they already have an existing one that limits the use of wireless communications devices during instructional time as of the effective date of the act.
-The amendments also clarify that the conditions for device use during instructional time can encompass specific scenarios, such as medical needs or educational purposes, and include provisions for communication between students and parents.
-Overall, the bill aims to establish clearer guidelines for managing wireless device usage in schools while allowing for existing policies to remain in effect.
+Additionally, the bill exempts school districts from the requirement to create a new policy if they already have an existing policy that limits the use of wireless communications devices during instructional time as of the effective date of the act.
+The amendments also clarify that the conditions for device use during instructional time can include specific circumstances, such as medical needs or educational purposes, and allow for other conditions identified by the governing board.
+Overall, the bill aims to establish clearer guidelines for managing wireless communications device usage in schools while providing flexibility for existing policies.

 Statutes affected: